spysir/login-push/README.md

-# Telegram/Gotify SSH login push
+# VPS SSH login push with telegram or gotify